-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-Both the County's and its component unit's proportion of the net pension liability were based on a projection of their respective long-term share of contributions to the pension plan relative to projected contributions of all participating entities actuarially determined.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Both the County's and its component units' proportion of the net pension liability was based on a projection of their respective long-term share of contributions to the pension plan relative to projected contributions of all participating entities actuarially determined.

-At June 30, 2021, the County's and its component units' proportion was as follows:
+At June 30, 2022, the County's and its component units' proportion was as follows: